101 Things Every Homeowner Must Know

-Being a homeowner isn’t easy, but being a knowledgeable DIYer makes things easier.
+Being a homeowner has its challenges, but being a knowledgeable DIYer can make things a lot easier.
 Check out this incredible list of things you need to know.
-It’s packed full of hints and tips to make owning a home easier.

 Measuring Cup Hang-Up